roboflow/inference/docs/workflows/create_workflow_block.md

     `list of strings` - `None` represent flow termination for the batch element, strings are expected to be selectors for next steps, passed in input.

-## Nested selectors
+### Nested selectors

 Some block will require list of selectors or dictionary of selectors to be provided in block manifest field.
-Use cases that may require this are outlined below
+Version `v1` of Execution Engine do only support one level of nesting - so list of lists of selectors or dictionary with list of selectors will not be recognised properly.

+Practical use cases showcasing usage of nested selectors are presented below.

-### Fusion of predictions from variable number of models
+#### Fusion of predictions from variable number of models

 Let's assume that you want to build a block to get majority vote on multiple classifiers predictions - then you would like your run method to look like that: